 Now add the stuffing.
 The amount is up to you.
 The amount of stuffing you use will allow you to create your desired shape.

 Step 5 Closing the top and adding the stem

 Begin closing the top.
 After adding your desired amount of stuffing you will close the opening carefully.
 Leave it open just enough to barely insert a stick for the stem.

 Hot glue the stem of choice into place.

-My biggest velvet pumpkin is copper, to match this years fireplace décor, with shiny orange faux stones embedded in the fabric.
-It was originally a cute blouse which I picked up at a thrift store.
+My biggest velvet pumpkin is copper, to match this year’s fireplace décor, with shiny orange faux stones embedded in the fabric.
+It was originally a cute blouse that I picked up at a thrift store.

 Where To Find Cheap Velvet Fabric

 - Your closet.
 Remember that old New Year’s eve outfit from years ago?

 - Someone else’s closet.
 Raid a close friend or family member’s closet!
 Well ok, you might want to ask first.

 - Thrift store blouses.
 This is where most of my velvet came from.
 Always wash them before using the fabric.